DonaldNg123/nytec/nytec-app-main/README.md

 ## Translations

+If the Buttons are pressed, it will change all text within the app to either English or Chinese (Defaulted to Chinese).

  <img src="assets/TranslationButton.png" width=33%>

 The users are able to change the language between English and Chinese using buttons.
 The buttons are placed on each of the main pages and subpages.